sriramgkn/sriramgkn.github.io/_posts/2024-04-10-tformers-dfusers.md

 title: Exploring Transformers and Diffusers
 ---

-In this post, we will explore [Transformers](https://huggingface.co/docs/transformers/index) and [Diffusers](https://huggingface.co/docs/diffusers/en/index) - two popular generative AI Python libraries by Huggingface.
+In this post, we will explore [Transformers](https://huggingface.co/docs/transformers/index) and [Diffusers](https://huggingface.co/docs/diffusers/en/index) - two popular generative AI Python libraries by HuggingFace.

-## Hugging Face Transformers Library
+## HuggingFace Transformers Library

-The Hugging Face Transformers library provides state-of-the-art pre-trained models for natural language processing (NLP), computer vision, and audio tasks.
+The HuggingFace Transformers library provides state-of-the-art pre-trained models for natural language processing (NLP), computer vision, and audio tasks.
 It supports popular transformer architectures like BERT, GPT, RoBERTa, ViT, and more.

 Key features of the Transformers library include:
 - Thousands of pre-trained models that can be used for transfer learning or fine-tuning on downstream tasks